 Review engagements – Specific topics

-- Overview of the common CSRE 2400 application and documentation deficiencies noted by the provincial practice inspection programs.
+- identify the common deficiencies in applying CSRE 2400 as noted by the provincial practice inspection programs;

 - Overview of the documentation requirements

 - Common CSRE 2400 application and documentation deficiencies noted by provincial CPA practice inspection programs